MicrosoftDocs/azure-devops-yaml-schema/task-reference/universal-packages-v0.md

 **`vstsFeed`** - **Feed**<br>
 Input alias: `feedListDownload`. `string`.
 Required when `internalOrExternalDownload = internal`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Includes the selected feed.
 You must have Azure Artifacts installed and licensed to select a feed here.
+Specifies the *FeedName* for an organization-scoped feed and *projectName/FeedName* or *ProjectID/FeedID* for a project-scoped feed.
 <!-- :::editable-content-end::: -->
 <br>